-- > Max Tx Rate You can limit the maximum tx rate of the Router through this field. - Enable Wireless Router Radio The wireless radio of this Router can be enabled or disabled to allow wireless stations access. - Enable SSID Broadcast When wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the Router.
-If you select the Enable SSID Broadcast checkbox, the Wireless Router will broadcast its name (SSID) on the air. - > Enable WDS Check this box to enable WDS.
-With this function, the Router can bridge two or more Wlans.
-If this checkbox is selected, you will have to set the following parameters as shown in Figure 4-17.
-Make sure the following settings are correct.
+- Enable Wireless Router Radio The wireless radio of the Router can be enabled or disabled to allow wireless stations access.
+If enabled, the wireless stations will be able to access the Router.
+Otherwise, wireless stations will not be able to access the Router. - Enable SSID Broadcast If you select the Enable SSID Broadcast checkbox, the wireless router will broadcast its name (SSID) on the air. - Enable WDS Bridging You can select this to enable WDS Bridging, with this function, the Router can bridge two or more WLANs.

+If this checkbox is selected, you had better make sure the following settings are correct.